Tereza Vilišová

-Tereza Vilišová (born 1981) is a Czech actress.
+Tereza Vilišová, since 2016 Tereza Jarčevská (born 30 January 1981) is a Czech actress.
 She won the Alfréd Radok Award for Best Actress in 2013 for her role of Amy in the D C Jackson play My Romantic History at the Divadlo Petra Bezruče in Ostrava.
 At the 2013 Thalia Awards she won the category of Best Actress in a Play for the same work.
 Vilišová joined Prague's National Theatre in 2015.